Indexes

 When should I index a single field by itself vs multiple fields in the same index?

 This is based on the hierarchy of the query being performed, and what makes the most sense in terms of your data set.
-It’s important to think about what fields relate to each other; what fields in your query require the data from others to make sense in context?
+It is also important to understand how multi-field indexes are executed.

 It is also important to note that if you have multiple fields defined in a single index, but are not using both of those fields in your query, the index will not provide any benefit to the performance of that query.
 Indexes are only useful if you are indexing based on the queries you are making, and the hierarchy of your query makes sense.